navikt/emottak-monitor/README.md

 Questions related to the code or project can be asked as issues here on GitHub.

 ## For NAV employees
-We are available at the Slack channel #team-emottak
+We are available at the Slack channel #emottak